-We are often asked ‘What is estoppel?’, especially in the context of an inheritance dispute or contested Will claim.
+We are often asked, ‘What is estoppel?’, especially in the context of an inheritance dispute or contested Will claim.
 Solicitor Lee Dawkins provides the answers.

-Some questions reoccur on a regular basis, so from time to time we cover the more important subjects in these blogs.
+The calls we receive to our free legal helpline cover a huge variety of legal topics.
+Some questions reoccur on a regular basis, so from time to time we cover the more important subjects in these blogs

 Put simply, estoppel is a legal concept which can be relied upon when someone tries to go back on their word.
 The doctrine is used to prevent a party from arguing something contrary to what they have previously done or said.

 First, there needs to be a representation or assurance given to the Claimant.
-Second, there must be reliance on it by the

-It can also be said that the detriment suffered should be of a nature where it would be ‘unconscionable’ to go back on the promise or assurance given.
+Third, detriment must be suffered by the Claimant as a result which should be of a nature where it would be ‘unconscionable’ to go back on the promise or assurance given.

-An example of a proprietary estoppel argument in a probate claim is where someone has been assured that they will one day be left a property and on the basis of that assurance they work hard, for many years in some instances, repairing, maintaining and improving the property, only to find that the promise has not been honoured and they have received nothing in the owner’s Will.
+An example of this in a probate claim is where someone has been assured that they will one day be left a property and on the basis of that assurance they work hard, for many years in some instances, repairing, maintaining and improving the property, only to find that the promise has not been honoured and they have received nothing in the owner’s Will.

 Another legal concept closely associated with Proprietary estoppel is the constructive trust.
 Constructive trusts also arise frequently in contested probate claims where there has been a common intention or bargain between the parties (often the claimant and the deceased) where, like estoppel, there has been detrimental reliance and an unconscionable denial of rights.

-If you have lost out because a promise has not been honoured and would like to know where you stand then call our FREE LEGAL HELPLINE on 0808 139 1606 or send us an email.
+If you have lost out because a promise has not been honoured and would like to know where you stand then call our FREE LEGAL HELPLINE on 0333 888 0404 or send us an email.